ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Notification/ANS/ANS.md

 In this document you will understand how to setup IBM Alert Notification System (ANS) as part of the service management tool chain and demonstrate the interaction of ANS with the other tool chain components of the toolchain for operating the BlueCompute hybrid application.

+Any event recived by NOI for BlueCompute, regardless of its origin like Bluemix or Softlayer platform, has been enriched with the business service name __BlueCompute__.
+A single alert policies can here be used to alert any kind of BlueCompute related incidents to the FirstResponder on call.

 IBM Alert Notification System is operated though a web based GUI called ANS UI, login is https://{servicename}.mybluemix.net/index?subscriptionId={subscription-id}&dashboard=ans.dashboard.alertviewer.